louisrubet/rpn/test/110-time.md

 -> error should be 0

--> stack should be "number"
+-> stack should be "string"

 `del`